 In my opinion, these specifications should certainly be used, as they not only lead to predictable, industry-consistent experiences for users of your APIs, they also force you to standardize on API terminology and give users a way to learn by doing as they try out the endpoints with real parameters and data.

-Most of all, the specifications give you a kind of template to fill out with your API.
+Most of all, the specifications give you a template to fill out with your API.
 This template makes it clear what information you need, how you organize and structure the information, and other details.
-This kind of template, standardized and highly valued within the API community, won’t pit you against your engineers as you make decisions about the terms to use and what users really need.
+This kind of template, standardized and highly valued within the API community, won’t pit you against your engineers as you negotiate which terms to use and what users really need.

 For an excellent overview and comparison of these three REST specification formats, see Top Specification Formats for REST APIs by Kristopher Sandoval on the Nordic APIs blog.